kvlcnnzbke/deep-fake-cnn/README.md

 <img width="176" alt="image" src="https://github.com/user-attachments/assets/a285f6d5-34ea-412a-a265-042882db1bc7" />

 FIGURE 1.
-ARCHITECTURE DETAILS OF THE MODIFIED VGG16 MODEL
+Architecture Details Of The Modified VGG16 Model

 **3. RESULTS AND DISCUSSION**

 For the evaluation of the study, AUC-ROC, Accuracy and F1-score parameters are used.
 Results are shown in Table 1.

 TABLE 1.
-EVALUATION PARAMETERS
+Evaluation Parameters

 AUC-ROC	0.9743